Even a small amount of money you can save does count when renovating your home or refinishing your old wood furniture.

 Applying wood primer will ensure that the paint you apply gets adhered better and stick to the surface easily.

-Few other things you will need to keep in mind before using wall paint on wood are:
+A few other things you will need to keep in mind before using wall paint on the wood are:

 - Glossy oil-based paint is also not a good choice for wood as it can scratch and peel easily with normal usage

 - When applying paint other than wood paint (like a metal paint, concrete paint, etc), make sure you seal the wood surface properly especially if it’s in a moisture-prone area